 Frequently Asked Questions

 Purdue University has a simple anonymous way to report suspected fraud, waste, issues of academic integrity or scholastic misconduct, or misuse of University assets, as well as regulatory noncompliance.
 This service allows you to communicate anonymously and confidentially via internet or telephone, 24 hours a day, 7 days a week.
-If your question is not answered here, please contact firstname.lastname@example.org.
+However, the Hotline is not monitored 24/7, and reports received will be triaged and referred to the appropriate area during regular business hours (Monday - Friday, 8am to 5pm).
+If you have an immediate concern, please call 911.
+If your question is not answered here, please contact email@example.com.

 How does the Hotline process work?